 It's been so long since I actually sat in a shop at Iewduh.
-This meeting with Bei threw me back in time to my growing years in the 1960s.
-That was when our own Grandma ran three shops opposite Bei's (we still own those shops, though now they're rented out).
-How we loved visiting after school.
-Grandma always ensured we get to eat 'Jadoh’, a Khasi rice and pork pulao spiced with black sesame.
+This meeting with Bei threw me back in time to my childhood days in the 1960s.
+That was when my Grandma ran three shops opposite Bei's (we still own those shops, though now they're rented out) and how we loved visiting the place after school!
+Grandma always ensured we got to eat 'Jadoh,' a Khasi rice and pork pulao spiced with black sesame.
 But that's another story altogether.

-Now Bei Bina is in her late 70's but still as sprightly and agile in mind and movement.
-She's witty too, I found out!
-And so, on this bright late September forenoon there we were, sitting hunched together on little stools in Bei Bina's quaint little shop.
+Now, Bei Bina is in her late 70's but still is enthusiastic and agile in mind and movement.
+She's witty, too; I found out!
+And so, on this bright late September forenoon, there we were, sitting hunched together on little stools in Bei Bina's quaint little shop.

 Witty and Customer Friendly

-Between questions and answers, customers keep stopping by, asking for this and that.
+Between questions and answers, customers kept stopping by, asking for this and that.
 Bei's patience and politeness are amazing.
 Her dexterity and alertness are astonishing too.
-Never once did she fumble, whether in weighing the items or calculating the money.
-All with a smile that never lost its way off her gentle face.
+Never once did she fumble, whether in weighing the items or calculating the money— all with a smile that never lost its way off her gentle face.

-She was weighing 100 grams black pepper powder a customer wanted when he changed his mind and asked for 250 grams instead.
-She added more and the customer remarked that the packet would be too small.
-'That's why I'm putting all this into a bigger bag for you’ she gently assured him.
+She was weighing 100 grams of black pepper powder a customer wanted when he changed his mind and asked for 250 grams instead.
+She added more, and the customer remarked that the packet would be too small.
+'That's why I'm putting all this into a bigger bag for you,' she gently assured him.

-The smile lingered as she plops the small pack into a bigger bag.
+The smile lingered as she plopped the small pack into a bigger bag.
 I said, 'I see you have both black peppercorns and powdered pepper.
 Where do you get that from?'
-'I source the peppercorns from Jowai and get them powdered by machine spice grinders here in the market’.
+'I source the peppercorns from Jowai and get them powdered by machine spice grinders here in the market.'

-As we continued our chat the stream of customers also continued, with different needs.
+As we continued our chat, the stream of customers also continued, with different needs.
 Some asked for washing soap, which she sells by weight.
-Some wanted 'Modi Masala’.
+Some wanted 'Modi Masala.'
 Modi is a very old company from Shillong.
 It was they who first introduced local 'grounded masala mix' here.
-The same style paper packaging and emblem continues to date as to when they started in the 1970’s.
+The same style of paper packaging and emblem continues to date as to when they started in the 1970s.
 Bei says they are still popular.

 Lakadong Turmeric - Single Bestseller Spice

 'What's the single most in-demand item you sell here if you can name one?'
 I queried, wanting to zero in on something.
 Bei creased her brow.
 'Well… that's difficult to say.
 Everything sells.
 But yes, people look for Lakadong turmeric.
 I sell about 5 kilos a day, sometimes 10'.
-At that moment an old man came asking for turmeric.
-‘Which one do you want?
+At that moment, an old man came asking for turmeric powder price.
+'Which one do you want?
 I have three varieties'.
-The old man took the third variety.
+The man took the third variety.

-I wanted to know the difference so Bei told me.
+I wanted to know the difference, so Bei told me.
 The number one variety is the original Lakadong.
-It is the most expensive but has the highest sales.
+Even though the Lakadong turmeric powder price is on the higher side, it is still the most popular and with the highest sales.
 The second variety is a mix between Lakadong and possibly turmeric from Ri-Bhoi.
-The third variety is an ordinary powder with not much colour or aroma in it.
+The third variety is an ordinary powder with not much color or aroma in it.
 Bei took a pinch of Lakadong turmeric on her palm and rubbed it.
-A deep yellow stain coloured her palm.
+A deep yellow stain colored her palm.
 'This is the way to know the quality.
-If it is good, a deep colour sticks to the palm.
-Otherwise, it falls off leaving a fainter stain'.
+If it is good, a deep color sticks to the palm.
+Otherwise, it falls off, leaving a fainter stain'.

-I was curious to know about her turmeric supplier.
-'My supplier sources the number one variety form Lakadong itself.
+I was curious to know about her Lakadong turmeric supplier.
+'My supplier sources the number one variety from Lakadong itself.
 I don't take it from anyone else.
 In our household and that of my near relatives, we always have been using this turmeric for as long as I can remember.
-This has the best colour and aroma.
-You need but a pinch of it to spice a dish.
+This has the best color and aroma.
+Even though the Lakadong turmeric price is high, you need but a pinch of it to spice a dish.
 It's pure and money-saving too.
 But sometimes people don't understand.'

 'You say you have been using this variety for decades.
 Were there different varieties earlier?'
 'Earlier there were only the synteng turmeric (meaning Lakadong) and Bhoi turmeric (from Ri-Bhoi district)' replied Bei.
-'Nowadays you can see so many varieties.
-But none can beat Lakadong turmeric'.
-Bei reveals that she even gets orders from Australia once in a while.
-A friend who migrated there only uses Bei's number one Lakadong variety.
-Once a year when the friend visits Shillong she takes back 4-5 kilos of the spice.
+'Nowadays, you can see so many varieties.
+But none can beat the quality of Lakadong turmeric'.
+Bei reveals that she even gets orders from Australia once in a while, and she offers them the best turmeric powder 1 kg price in India.
+A friend who migrated there only uses Bei's number one Lakadong turmeric variety.
+Once a year, when the friend visits Shillong, she takes back 4-5 kilos of the spice.
 Now that's awesome, I say.

 Black Pepper and a Curious Chunk

 Black pepper is another hot seller.
 And so are black sesame and perilla seeds.
 Bei sources these spices too from Jaintia hills through her suppliers in Jowai.
-Another item that sells well is a curious one.
-Limestone chunks.
-Bei says it like an addiction for some people.
+Another item that sells well is a curious one - limestone chunks.
+Bei says it's like an addiction for some people.
 They love nibbling the chunks as we'd nibble on apples!
 But she has no idea why these people love limestone.
 At Rs.
-5 apiece she sells about 30 pieces a day, sometimes more!
+5 a piece, she sells about 30 pieces a day, sometimes more!

 And does Bei love her occupation?
 She does.
 This shop fed her and her family and made them the people they are today.
 All of her children are doing well.
 One child is an engineer; others are teachers and officers in the government.
 One grandchild, Dr. Amanda Shylla, a scientist in microbiology, was recently awarded two gold medals.
 And with so many friends visiting her shop daily, Bei never has a dull moment any day.

 Well, our date with Bei finally had to end.
 But it was quite a revealing tête-a-tête with the grand old lady.
-As I thanked her for her generosity with her time (and yes, she gave us tea too) she gave a light slap on my hand.
-'Come again another time but do buy something as well’ she said.
+As I thanked her for her generosity and her valuable time (and yes, she gave us tea too), she gave a light slap on my hand.
+'Come again another time but do buy something as well,' she said.
 That twinkle in her eyes and the mischievous, toothless grin on her face was unmistakable.
-Bei Bina is an ordinary woman with a story out of it.
+Bei Bina is an ordinary woman with a story out of the ordinary!